Right Angle Club 2017

 Although the idea has provoked angry discussion for centuries, it is likely the opposition of leftists and the uneasiness of rightists would at best limit support to winning the agreement of a bare majority of the rest, probably only under convulsive circumstances, and probably only to a partial degree.
 The prospect of individual wealth possession, without forcible physical defeat, must content itself with sharing possession of the monetary standard with the government, until a partial test of the idea shows it has such economic advantages to trade and to peace, that further resistance is futile.
-The concept may possess such power, but it must overcome what is at present an unconvincable opposition, and rest its case on unexpected success with creeping implementation.
+The concept may possess such power, but it must overcome what is at present an unconvinceable opposition, and rest its case on unexpected success with creeping implementation.

 The closest historical test would be the international experience with Spanish pieces of eight during the age of piracy.
-We do not have adequate history to use this period as a dispositive example, but it is certainly true that government was weak on the high seas And that national currencies regained dominance afterwards when governments got stronger.
+We do not have adequate history to use this period as a dispositive example, but it is certainly true that government was weak on the high seas And that national currencies regained dominance afterward when governments got stronger.
 It is also true the age of piracy was followed by the Industrial Revolution, or the Age of Enlightenment, or the French Revolution.
 A case could be made that any one of these consequences had roots in the Age of Piracy, but not a sufficiently powerful one to end debate.
 Here again, we must carry analysis as far as we can, but only expect to settle the question after experimentation with it.
 So, let's describe it more fully, to see where that gets us.